soukoku/AspNetCore.SpaServices.VueCli/README.md

 ## ASP.NET Project

-Install the `Soukoku.AspNetCore.SpaServices.VueCli` package with NuGet on the ASP.NET Core web project.
-Modify the `Startup.cs` file similar to the following.
+Install the `Soukoku.AspNetCore.SpaServices.VueCli` NuGet package on the ASP.NET Core web project, then modify the `Startup.cs` file similar to the following.

 ```cs